KurojakiKaoru/WalkingParticles/README.md

 <h1>WalkingParticles</h1>

-<h3>An advanced and powerful particle trail plugin for your PocketMine-MP Server! :D</h3>
+<h3>An advanced and powerful particle trail plugin for your PocketMine-MP Server!</h3>

 <h4>Features</h4>
 The WalkingParticles plugin is a fun plugin that ports most of the features from different kinds of particle trail plugins from Bukkit.
 In the coming versions, it will be more functional and it will contain more fun.
 In the latest version, the following features are included: